airbytehq/airbyte/.github/ISSUE_TEMPLATE/bug-report.md

 ## Logs
 <!--
-If applicable: Please upload the complete logs files from the failing operation.
+If applicable: Please upload the complete log files from the failing operation.
-We ask the complete file log because the team will read the full stacktrace of error and not only the error message which sometimes won't give the complete picture.
-For a sync failure you can download the log in the sync page and for other errors please download the server and scheduler logs in the Settings Page -> Configuration.
+We ask for complete log files because these files capture essential metadata about your environment.
+The team will read the full stack trace of errors and try to find the root cause of the error.
+For a sync failure, you can download the log in the sync page, and for other errors please download the server and scheduler logs in the Settings Page -> Configuration.
 You can remove this after uploading the file.
 -->